jurkinss/inbank/README.md

     a) Quickest deployment
     b) Cheapest
 4. https://inbank.iorys.uk
-5. For highly avalable i would use eks but it's requires way more time.
+5. For highly avalability I would use eks but it's requires way more time.